 With WSO2 API Manager, you can maintain a production and a sandbox endpoint for a given API.
 The production endpoint is the actual location of the API, whereas the sandbox endpoint points to its testing/pre-production environment.

-Multiple Gateways to handle production and sandbox requests separately
+Figure: Two Gateways to handle production and sandbox API requests separately

 In this approach, the production API Gateway handles requests that are made using PRODUCTION type tokens and the sandbox API Gateway handles requests that are made using SANDBOX type tokens.

 In either of the two approaches, if an API Gateway receives an invalid token, it returns an error to the requesting client saying that the token is invalid.
 The

 <PRODUCT_HOME>/repository/conf/api-manager.xml file contains details of how to configure the API Publisher to publish APIs to different Gateways.
 For details, see Configuring <APIGateway> in api-manager.xml file.